acquia/http-hmac-spec/README.md

 Each value should be enclosed in double quotes and urlencoded (percent encoded).

+Note that the name of this (standard) header is misleading - it carries authentication information.

 #### X-Acquia-Content-SHA256 Header

 The SHA-256 hash value used to generate the signature base string.
 This is analogous to the standard Content-MD5 header.